alfital2/data_mining/README.md

-In this project we offer classification using: k.n.n,kmeans,id3 and naive bayes classifiers on a giving train data set also a different preprocessing techniques are implemented
+In this project we offer classification using: k.n.n,kmeans,id3 and naive bayes classifiers on a giving numpy train data set

 ## Getting Started

-for now the only why to run this application is to run Gui.py in any IDE using a compatible interpreter for gui interface or run single_test for terminal resaults (exmples in "Break down into end to end tests" section) or run_log_all for log creation
+for now the only why to run this application is to run Gui.py in any IDE using a compatible interpreter

 ### Prerequisites

 acording to the current running mathod you need: